Ascorbate peroxidase: Overview

 Peroxidases have been classified into three types (class I, class II and class III): ascorbate peroxidases is a class I peroxidase enzyme.
-APXs catalyse the H2O2-dependent oxidation of ascorbate in plants, algae and certain cyanobacteria.
+APXs catalyze the H2O2-dependent oxidation of ascorbate in plants, algae and certain cyanobacteria.
 APX has high sequence identity to cytochrome c peroxidase, which is also a class I peroxidase enzyme.
 Under physiological conditions, the immediate product of the reaction, the monodehydroascorbate radical, is reduced back to ascorbate by a monodehydroascorbate reductase (monodehydroascorbate reductase (NADH)) enzyme.
 In the absence of a reductase, two monodehydroascorbate radicals disproportionate rapidly to dehydroascorbic acid and ascorbate.
 APX is an integral component of the glutathione-ascorbate cycle.

 Substrate specificity

 APX enzymes show high specificity for ascorbate as an electron donor, but most APXs will also oxidise other organic substrates that are more characteristic of the class III peroxidases (such as horseradish peroxidase), in some cases at rates comparable to that of ascorbate itself.
 This means that defining an enzyme as an APX is not straightforward, but is usually applied when the specific activity for ascorbate is higher than that for other substrates.
 Some proteins from the APX family lack the ascorbate-binding amino acid residues suggesting that they might oxidize other molecules than ascorbate.